About Importing Contacts

-Q. When I checked the box to import contacts with "bulk mail set to Opt Out", I got this warning.
+Q. When I checked the box to import contacts with bulk mail set to 'Transaction Only' I got this warning.
 What's it mean?
 And do I have to make imported contacts opt-in again?

 ONTRAPORT does not require you to have your contacts opt in again to start emailing them, so in most cases you should leave this box unchecked.
 If you are uploading a "suppression list" or a list of contacts that have previously opted out, go ahead and check the box.
 You can then use ONTRAPORT's other tools, such as Facebook Custom Audiences, Postcards, etc. to encourage them to opt back in.